mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 ---

-**(5) question**: GradientBoosting for classification always starts with the one-rule model.
+**(5) question**: GradientBoosting for classification always starts with the one-rule model

 answer (boolean): False

 - gradient-boosting does not necessarily have to start with a 1R-decision tree / decision stump (= decision tree with a single split).
-- the initial zero-rule model can stand for any kind of simple rule-based classifier.
+- the initial **zero-rule model** can stand for any kind of simple rule-based classifier.

 how it gradient boosting works: